Hydroxybupropion: Pharmacokinetics

 Bupropion is extensively and rapidly absorbed in the gastrointestinal tract but experiences extensive first pass metabolism rendering its systemic bioavailability limited.
 Exact bioavailability has yet to be determined given an intravenous form does not exist.
-Absorption is suggested to be between 80-90%.
-Its distribution half-life is between 3–4 hours and exhibits moderate human plasma protein binding (between 82–88%) with the parent compound and hydroxybupropion displaying the highest affinity.
+Absorption is suggested to be between 80 and 90%.
+Its distribution half-life is between 3–4 hours and exhibits moderate human plasma protein binding (between 82 and 88%) with the parent compound and hydroxybupropion displaying the highest affinity.
 Bupropion is a racemic mixture and is metabolized hepatically primarily via oxidative cleavage of its side chains by CYP2B6.
 Hydroxybupropion is the most potent of the metabolites.
 It is formed via the "hydroxylation of the tert-butyl group" by CYP2B6 and is excreted renally.
-Cmax vales of hydroxybupropion are 4–7 times that of bupropion, while the exposure to hydroxybupropion is "10 fold" that of bupropion.
-Hydroxybupropion's elimination half-life is roughly 20 hours, give or take 5 hours and will reach steady state concentrations within 8 days.
+Cmax values of hydroxybupropion are 4–7 times that of bupropion, while the exposure to hydroxybupropion is ten-fold that of bupropion.
+Hydroxybupropion's elimination half-life is roughly 20 hours, give or take five hours, and it reaches steady-state concentrations within eight days.